Cristianetaniguti/Reads2Map/README.md

-## Building linkage maps with onemap_ht
+## Reads2Map

-OneMap workflows offers tools to compare performances of the selected software: GATK, freebayes, updog, polyRAD, supermassa and test their influences in building genetic maps with OneMap and GUSMap.
-The main workflows are the `SimulatedReads.wdl` and the `EmpiricalReads.wdl`.
-The `SimulatedReads.wdl` simulates Illumina reads for RADseq data and performs the SNP and genotype calling and genetic map building with selected softwares.
+Reads2Map workflows offers tools to compare performances of the selected software: GATK, freebayes, updog, polyRAD, SuperMASSA and test their influences in building genetic maps with OneMap and GUSMap.
+The main workflows are the `SimulatedReads2Map.wdl` and the `EmpiricalReads2Map.wdl`.
+The `SimulatedReads2Map.wdl` simulates Illumina reads for RADseq data and performs the SNP and genotype calling and genetic map building with selected software.

 ## Quickstart

-This workflow requires docker hub images.
+This workflows requires docker hub images.
 First of all, download [cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/) and install its requirements and [docker](https://docs.docker.com/install/).

-### Run SimulatedReads workflow
+### Run SimulatedReads2Map workflow

-* Adapt the path of the inputs in `/SimulatedReads.input.json`
+* Adapt the path of the inputs in `/SimulatedReads2Map.input.json`

 *number_of_families* : an integer defining the number of families with `popsize` individuals to be simulated